Machine Learning for K-adaptability in Two-stage Robust Optimization: Experiments

-\paragraph{Parameter tuning (with EXP1).} As we did for the capital budgeting problem, we first tune the parameter $\iota$.
-The details of this parameter tuning are given in Appendix \ref{app:param_tuning_sp}.
-The testing accuracy scores for different data sets we trained on is lower than for capital budgeting; between 0.88-0.97 (see Figure \ref{tab:cb_accuracy}).
-Since the distribution of the probability success values $p_n$ is very similar as for the capital budgeting problem (see Figure \ref{fig:sp_suc_pred_dens}), the quality threshold is set to $\epsilon = 0.05$.
+As we did for the capital budgeting problem, we first tune the parameter $\iota$.
+The details of this parameter tuning are given in Appendix~\ref{app:param_tuning_sp}.
+The testing accuracy scores for different data sets we trained on is lower than for capital budgeting; between 0.88-0.97.
+Since the distribution of the probability success values $p_n$ is very similar to the capital budgeting problem, the quality threshold is set to $\epsilon = 0.05$.
 In Figure \ref{fig:sp_diffL}, the level is tested again with $ L^{test} \in \{5, 10, 20, 40, \infty\}$.
 Here we see that especially for smaller values of $K$, a higher level of $L^{test}$ outperforms others.
-Therefore, we choose $L^{test} = \infty$ for the remainder of the experiments.
+Therefore, we select $L^{test} = \infty$ for the remainder of the experiments.

 Also note that when $K$ grows, the performances of $K$-B\&B and \textsc{$K$-B\&B-NodeSelection} are very similar.
 For the shortest path problem, we noticed that more training data points led to a substantial performance gain.
 See Figure \ref{fig:sp_diffT} for these results.
-Therefore, for EXP1-EXP4, we choose $T$ for each $K$ separately.
-For an overview of which parameters are chosen per $K$; see Table \ref{tab:sp_params} in the Appendix.
+Therefore, for EXP1-EXP4, we select $T$ for each $K$ separately.
+For an overview of which parameters are chosen per $K$; see Appendix~\ref{app:param_tuning_sp}.